nekocakekitsu/walls/README.md

 > wheres the credits? dont you wanna credit the creators?

-find them yourself, google lens is free after all. i don't have all day to reverse search all these photos after all.
+find them yourself, google lens is free after all. i cant search all the wallpapers in this repo to find credits, it will simply take to much time.